 Rebecca Reid was withdrawn from school due to illness at fourteen.
 Being limited in the things she was able to do, she wrote all the time.
 At 16 she had her own page in the local weekly newspaper,

 the Bangor Spectator.
 At 17 she became a model, doing catwalk, photographic work, and TV.
 In 2008 she graduated in English from Queens University, Belfast, and she was awarded an Arts Council

 writing grant in 2009.
 Her first novel, The Coop, was self-published as an e book in 2012, to much attention and critical acclaim.
 Her debut paperback Thickets Wood was published by

 Author’s Home: Bangor, N. Ireland World Rights

-A début novel from a clearly talented writer, this book is gritty, sordid, vivid and compelling on so many levels – a very dark contemporary tale, tempered by an unexpected spiritual dimension . . .
+From a clearly talented writer, this book is gritty, sordid, vivid and compelling on so many levels – a very dark contemporary tale, tempered by an unexpected spiritual dimension . .

 NB: Includes highly explicit sexual content